-4..
+4.3.
 Ethnicity

 As outlined above, the European and the South Asian older adults both demonstrated the gap effect, with significantly faster prosaccades on the gap condition compared to the overlap condition.
 Clear differences between the groups emerged in the saccade reaction times, specifically for the saccade gap and overlap conditions, with South Asian adults presenting slower saccade reaction times.
 This raises the possibility that the south Asian group may be have a lower proportion of fast and express saccades in the gap and overlap tasks.
 Express saccades [52,53] are fast reaction time saccades (80ms-130ms) with frequencies that vary across cultural groups.
 The frequency of express saccades is reduced in the overlap task, because the temporal overlap of the fixation-point and the target often inhibits the prosaccade which may have reduced the difference in the overlap condition.
 Knox, Amatya, Jiang and Gong [33] demonstrated that Chinese participants show a higher proportion of express saccades compared to UK participants.
 Clearly, saccade performance can differ across different cultural groups.
 If express saccades were a contributory factor to the faster saccade latencies of the European group on the gap condition, this would explain the convergence of saccade latencies for the groups in the overlap condition.
-However, the combined group latency distributions in Figure 2, suggests that this hypothesis, may be flawed and cannot account for the group differences in the gap task, although this would be best examined with in a design with a larger number of trials, with distributions of individual participants.
+However, the combined group latency distributions in Figure 2, suggests that this hypothesis, may be flawed and cannot account for the group differences in the gap task and overlap task, although this would be best examined with in a design with a larger number of trials, with distributions of individual participants.

 Previous research has also shown differences in eye movements across different cultural and ethnic groups [33, 54, 55].
 Chua, Boland and Nisbett [56] found differences in scan patterns between native Chinese and native English-speaking participants when assessing visual scenes.
 English participants tended to look first at the foreground object and had an increased number of fixations then Chinese participants predominantly focused on the background visual areas of the scene.
 Eye movements are clearly not homogeneous; culture and ethnicity factors can influence specific features of eye movement control.